 Let me give you one example of the spiritual tunnel vision I mentioned earlier.
-I know of one particular group of Jesus believers in my community who teach and seriously believe that if you read or study any version of the Bible other than the four hundred year old, outdated King James Version, you cannot possibly be a believer in Jesus!
+I know of one particular group of Jesus believers in my community who teach and seriously believe that if you read or study any version of the Bible other than the four-hundred-year-old, outdated King James Version, you cannot possibly be an authentic believer in Jesus!
 Let’s see, I’ve got at least six or seven different versions (besides the King James Version) in my bookcase about two feet away from where I’m sitting right now.
 Hmmm, where does that kind of thinking leave me?
 Is it really possible that I’m not an authentic believer in Jesus because I don’t rely solely upon the King James Version?

-Yes, we need to see beyond our own limited beliefs and doctrines and understand that the Body of Jesus is much larger than our own little worlds we move around in from day to day.
+Yes, we need to see beyond our own limited beliefs and doctrines and understand that the universal Body of Jesus is much larger than our own little worlds we move around in from day to day.
 God has an innumerable company of sons and daughters who are as much his children as you are and as I am.
 And the Body of Jesus is comprised of many different parts, some of those parts holding differing views.
 Nevertheless, it’s one composite, many-membered body, with Jesus as the Head!

 Whew!
 “Why in the world,” you ask, “is Bill writing all this stuff?”
 Thanks for asking.
 Here’s why.
 You need to understand there are differing views about many biblical subjects, all held by true, legitimate, honest, authentic believers in Jesus.
 One particular view—maybe the very belief you embrace—may be only part of the whole truth.
 Don’t ever be naïve enough to feel that the small portion of truth you comprehend and embrace is the whole truth and nothing but the truth.